moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE {#message-subscribe-req}

-A subscription causes the publisher to send newly published objects for a track and can start at either the latest Group or latest Object.
+A subscription causes the publisher to send newly published objects for a track.
 A subscriber MUST NOT make multiple active subscriptions for a track within a single session and publishers SHOULD treat this as a protocol violation.

+**Filter Types**

+The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-There are 2 types of subscriptions:
+There are 4 types of filters:

 Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.
 If no content has been delivered yet,